 October is Domestic Violence Awareness Month!

-If you or someone you know is in an unhealthy or abusive relationship, call your local Someplace Safe office or our 24-hour crisis line at 1-800-974-3359 to speak with a trained advocate.
-Services are free and confidential and include accessible services such as interpreters, live chat, and texting.
-For more information visit www.someplacesafe.info.
+If you or someone you know is in an unhealthy or abusive relationship, call your local Someplace Safe office or our 24-hour crisis line at 1-800-974-3359.
+For more information and resources please visit: http://www.someplacesafe.info/information-and-resources.html

 Share this page